EuroEducation.net

 Without regard to gender, the Alice Salomon University enrolls academically and professionally qualified students from diverse age groups, cultures, and socio-economic backgrounds.
 Through the application of a variety of study programmes, advanced instructional technologies, and student services, the University supports the professional development of traditional and non-traditional students.

-The University offers full and part-time certificate, diploma and graduate programmes.
+The University offers a full and part-time certificate as well as diploma and graduate programmes.
 The two diploma programmes include the Social Work and Social Pedagogy programme, and the Nursing and Nursing Management programme.
 Diploma programmes consist of a strong focus on practical training and project-based learning combined with a theoretical understanding.
 The International Master of Arts in Intercultural Conflict Management degree programme has been offered since October 2000 by the University in response to the knowledge and expertise students urgently need in a changing world.
 Certificate programmes are aimed at professionals who wish to further develop their professional and interdisciplinary qualifications.

 The curriculum does not remain static and the University regularly modifies and introduces programmes to reflect social changes and realities.
 Presently, the Alice Salomon University is in the process of establishing Bachelor and additional Master degree programmes to continue to meet the new orientations, directions and practices in social work education stemming from a changing global environment.